Alessandro Agostinelli: American culture

 He wrote a biographical novel about Charlie Parker, Benedetti da Parker, and the essay Individualismo e Noir about U.S. cinema and specifically the economical and social roots of the noir genre and its relationship with the western one.

 Poetry

+His poetic production dates back to the beginning of the century and is inspired by “existential and travel themes".

+His poetries have been translated in Spanish, French, English and German and published in different Western counties.
 He has published in Spain his anthological poetry book titled En el rojo de Occidente.

 In 2014 he became in charge of Poesia serie rossa, the editorial collection about poetry of the ETS publisher, one of the few new ones started in Italy at the time.
-His poetries have been translated and published in Spain, Portugal, France, Germany and United States.

 In 2019 he wrote the preface to the anthology Dix poètes italiens contemporains published in France by Le bousquet-la barthe.